antoinecoulombe/cotulity/README.md

 `sequelize db:migrate:undo:all` and then re-executing the previous two commands.

 If the seed script fails to execute completely, there might be a problem with the auto-incrementing primary keys.
-This problem can be solved by undoing the migration (dropping the tables) and running the migration and seed scripts again.
+This problem can be solved by undoing the migration (dropping the tables) and running the migration and seed scripts again (first two commands of the "Database Setup" section).

 ## You're good to go!
 After finishing the Installation and Database Setup, you should be good to go.
 Start a project and try it out.